Kem0wow/sudoku-solver/README.md

 ---

-## 🧪 Future Ideas
+## Future Ideas
 - Add `.csv` support
 - Build GUI using Tkinter or PyQt
 - Add puzzle difficulty rating
-- Integrate with ML model for puzzle generation
+- Integrate with ML model for puzzle generation and solving

 ---

-## 👨‍💻 Author
+## Author
 Developed by a passionate algorithm enthusiast aiming for mastery in logic-based problem solving.

 ---